The Comprehensive Guide to Heart Palpitations

 Some people only experience heart palpitations when they are lying down.
 In most cases, they have palpitations while they are awake and upright, but they do not notice them until they are preparing for sleep or are in a calm, quiet environment.

 Heart palpitations are frequently caused by stress or anxiety.
 In addition to making you feel terrible emotionally, stress can have a physical effect on your body.
 As a result, stress can cause the nerve endings that control your heart to fire more frequently or irregularly.
 Anxiety and panic attacks can also trigger palpitations by elevating adrenaline levels.

 Food and drink can cause heart palpitations.
 Caffeine, nicotine, and alcohol can all affect your heart rate and may also increase the likelihood of irregular heartbeats.
-Some medications can cause heart palpitations.
-These include asthma inhalers, over the counter medications such as pseudoephedrine, and thyroid medications.

 Underlying health issues can trigger heart palpitations.
 Fevers, dehydration, thyroid problems, low blood sugar, low blood pressure and anemia can all cause irregular heartbeats, so if you are suffering from any of these conditions, they may be responsible.
 Hormonal changes, such as those associated with the menstrual cycle or menopause may also cause periodic palpitations.